jaak69/WAD_HW01/README.md

 Solutions and explanations:

-1. JSON file was created using https://jsoneditoronline.org/ service
+1. JSON file was created manually and later edited using https://jsoneditoronline.org/ service

 2. JSON was validated via jsonlint.com